F041/Gente_strana_App/README.md

 This app looks a bit like Tandem, the language exchange app, and connected2me.
+It has 2 languages, Italian and English, you can see it in res/values/strings and res/values-en/strings

 The user interace of the screenshots you see, might change in the future